CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Minimax_Algorithm_-_Game_Engines/alpha-betaPruning.md

 -

-##How does Alph-Beta Pruning work?
+## How does Alpha-Beta Pruning work?

 We have to assign two extra variables to every node: alpha and beta